hit9/bt.cc/README.md

 ## Features

-1. Nodes store no data states, behaviors and data are separated.
+1. Nodes store no entity-relate data states, behaviors and data are separated.

    **Suitable for: multiple entities sharing a same set of behaviors**.